 Pull the thread through firmly but not too tight.
 Turn the needle and continue weaving by sliding the needle from left to right picking the middle thread.
 The two outer threads are not picked up.

-Pull your thread through and continue in this back and forth motion.
-As you weave use the needle to pack the picot so that it firm.
+Pull your thread through and continue in this back-and-forth motion.
+As you weave, use the needle to pack the picot so that it sits firm.

 Continue weaving until the picot is packed firmly to the base.

-Take the thread to the back and secure with two small back stitches.
+Take the thread to the back and secure it with two small back stitches.

 Remove the pin and you have a freestanding needle woven closed base picot.

 It looks like a leaf that stands proud of the fabric!